 Nominees are requested to provide (at a minimum) the following information in their CV to assist the committee in their assessment.
 Note that this is an integral part of the evaluation process, therefore no page limit has been applied.

-CCS strongly encourages nominees to use this template, but this is not a requirement as long as all the relevant components are included.
-This form can also be downloaded here (see Templates section).
+Nominees must adhere to CCS's prescribed CV template.
+Failure to comply may result in removal of the CV component and/or disqualification.
+This form can also be downloaded here in Word format (see Templates section).